AntonSemechko/S2-Particle-Tracking/README.md

 nearest-neighbor search and exploits the built-in [`pointLocation`] function to assign particles/rays to mesh triangles stereographically mapped onto a plane (see `SphericalTriangleIntersection_UsignStereoProj.m`), while the second attempts to improve performance by reducing the number of ray-triangle intersection tests using binning (see `SphericalTriangleIntersection.m`).
-In order to speed-up the the queries, both functions employ auto-generated data structures which they re-use during subsequent functional calls.
+Both functions employ auto-generated data structures which they re-use during recurrent positional queries.

 Benchmark tests (see `s2_ray_triangle_intersection_benchmark_test.m`) revealed that `SphericalTriangleIntersection_UsignStereoProj.m` is the fastest (up to 60 times) of the two functions